Generic Name: itraconazole (i-tra-KOE-na-zole)

 Treating fungal infections.
 It may also be used for other conditions as determined by your doctor.

 Itraconazole capsules is an azole antifungal.
-It works by killing sensitive fungi.
+It kills sensitive fungi by interfering with the formation of the fungal cell membrane.

 Do NOT use itraconazole capsules if: